smilida/smilida/README.md

-< img src="https://cdn.jsdelivr.net/gh/dmego/images/img/Hi.gif" height="32" /> Hi!
+# 👋Hi!
 This is Zhai Yixiao.

+About me:
-🧬 I’m currently working on **multiple sequence alignment**.
+ - 🧬 My research is about **multiple sequence alignment**.

-🌱 I’m currently learning some related knowledge about bioinformatics and improving my programming skills.
+ - 🌱 Ongoing project is Post Processing of Multiple Sequence Alignments.

-📬 My Email is zhai1xiao@gmail.com, if you wanna contact with me😬
+ - 📬 My Email is zhai1xiao@gmail.com, if you wanna contact with me😬